How To Make Your Diet More Eco-Friendly

 Increasing your consumption of fruits and vegetables is not only beneficial for your health but also for the environment.
 Fruits and vegetables require fewer resources, such as water and land, to produce compared to animal-based products.
 They are also packed with essential nutrients, fiber, and antioxidants.
 Aim to include a variety of colorful fruits and vegetables in your diet to reap their health and environmental benefits.

-See also The Importance Of Energy Conservation In Homes
+See also The Effectiveness Of Carbon Offsetting

 Incorporate whole grains into your meals